 Geothermal energy comes from the heat of the Earth’s interior.
 Reservoirs of steam or hot water with temperatures higher than about 225°F can generate electricity, while lower-temperature geothermal fluids are often used directly for heating and other applications.
 In western states like California and Nevada, hot rocks beneath the Earth’s surface create shallow hot water reservoirs.
 Scientists are developing enhanced geothermal systems to extract heat from hot, dry rocks in order to produce electricity.

 Why does geothermal matter?

-In 2015, only 0.4% of U.S. electricity came from geothermal energy sources, but the U.S. Geological Survey estimates that geothermal energy could power more than 10% of the nation’s electricity.
+In 2017, only 0.4% of U.S. electricity came from geothermal energy sources, but the U.S. Geological Survey estimates that geothermal energy could generate more than 10% of the nation’s electricity.
 While geothermal has historically been limited to western states with shallow hot water reservoirs, enhanced geothermal systems may make it possible to extract geothermal energy from hot, dry rocks throughout the country.

 How does geoscience help?

 Geoscientists identify geothermal resources and estimate how much energy they can provide, including developing ways to create enhanced geothermal systems.
 They also investigate the environmental impacts of geothermal energy development and study how to manage existing geothermal systems.

 2 Geothermal Heat Pumps, DOE, https://www.energy.gov/eere/geothermal/geothermal-heat-pumps

 4 Assessment of moderate- and high-temperature geothermal resources of the United States, U.S. Geological Survey, https://pubs.usgs.gov/fs/2008/3082/